Out of the Present: Synopsis

-The film begins with the May 1991 docking of Soyuz TM-12 at the station.
+The film begins with the May 1992 docking of Soyuz TM-12 at the station.
 For 92 minutes (the time for one Earth-orbit of the station) the routine of a long-term space station crew is shown, frequently interrupted by panoramic Earth views in addition to observing the day-to-day activities of eating, exercising and conducting experiments in weightlessness.
-Krikalev was a bystander to the 1991 Soviet coup d'état attempt and the collapse of the Soviet Union during his 10-month stay.
+Krikalev was a bystander to the collapse of the Soviet Union during his 10-month stay.

 The arrival of Soyuz TM-13 is a highlight, while the station was crowded with five cosmonauts for a week.
 Due to the then-current political situation in Kazakhstan, a Kazakh cosmonaut, Toktar Aubakirov, had been selected for this mission.
 Without long-term training he was unable to relieve Krikalev, who therefore had to stay another six months at the station.
 Finally, Krikalev is shown back on Earth, resting on a couch after more than 300 days in zero gravity.